gulaidahmed/Ramen-Ratings-Analysis/README.md

+# Analysis of Ramen Ratings

-# An Exploratory Data Analysis project on the Ramen Ratings dataset compiled by Aleksey Bilogur on Kaggle.
+An Exploratory Data Analysis project on the Ramen Ratings dataset compiled by Aleksey Bilogur on Kaggle.